About Us

 About the Space

-The lab consists of a physical space, in room 3A30, which offers us a hub for community gathering and creating events that interrupt the dominant tropes of the “Tech University” by conjuring “other-worldliness” in our relations to technology.
-We work with diverse methods from experimental writing to role play to game design to discover ways to come together in vulnerability and play.
-The lab also hosts the only physical library at ITU!
+ETHOS lab consists of a physical space – room 3A30 – which is where we meet as a community.
+This is also where we host events, workshops and gatherings that to interrupt the dominant tropes of the “tech university”.
+Together, we try to cultivate other ways of being in relation to technology.
+We work with many different methods, from experimental writing to role play and game design to discover how we might come together in vulnerability and play.

-The space is also where research and experimentation take shape, these are facilitated by the infrastructures we build, host and maintain.
-Below is a list of what you will be able to find or get help with at the Ethos Lab.
+The space is also where students and researchers can experiment, facilitated by the infrastructures we build, host and maintain.
+Below is a list of what you will be able to find or get help with at ETHOS Lab!

 Hardware